 The Company recognizes revenue pursuant to applicable accounting standards.
-Net revenues consist of both net sales and license revenues.
+Net revenues consist of both net sales and license and other revenues.
 Net sales are recognized upon transfer of ownership, including passage of title to the customer and transfer of risk of loss related to those goods.
 Transfer of title and risk of loss is based upon shipment under free on board shipping point for most goods or upon receipt by the customer depending on the country of the sale and the agreement with the customer.
-In some instances, transfer of title and risk of loss takes place at the point of sale, for example, at the Company's retail stores.
+In some instances, transfer of title and risk of loss takes place at the point of sale, for example, at the Company's brand and factory house stores.
 The Company may also ship product directly from its supplier to the customer and recognize revenue when the product is delivered to and accepted by the customer.
-License revenues are recognized based upon shipment of licensed products sold by the Company's licensees.
+License and other revenues are primarily recognized based upon shipment of licensed products sold by the Company's licensees.
 Sales taxes imposed on the Company's revenues from product sales are presented on a net basis on the consolidated statements of income and therefore do not impact net revenues or costs of goods sold.

 The Company records reductions to revenue for estimated customer returns, allowances, markdowns and discounts.
 The Company bases its estimates on historical rates of customer returns and allowances as well as the specific identification of outstanding returns, markdowns and allowances that have not yet been received by the Company.
 The actual amount of customer returns and allowances, which is inherently uncertain, may differ from the Company's estimates.
 If the Company determines that actual or expected returns or allowances are significantly higher or lower than the reserves it established, it would record a reduction or increase, as appropriate, to net sales in the period in which it makes such a determination.
 Provisions for customer specific discounts are based on contractual obligations with certain major customers.
 Reserves for returns, allowances, markdowns and discounts are recorded as an offset to accounts receivable as settlements are made through offsets to outstanding customer invoices.
-As of December 31, 2012 and 2011, there were \$40.7 million and \$27.1 million, respectively, in reserves for customer returns, allowances, markdowns and discounts.
+As of December 31, 2013 and 2012, there were \$43.8 million and \$40.7 million, respectively, in reserves for customer returns, allowances, markdowns and discounts.